schell/renderling.xyz/content/devlog/index.md

 This morning I fixed a bug in the texture atlas.

-During re-packing
-if an existing image changed layers, a simple typo was preventing that layer from being updated to the new layer index.
+During re-packing if an existing image changed layers, a simple typo was preventing that layer from being updated to the new layer index.

-It's an bad bug because repacking happens often: any time an image is added or removed.
+It's a bad bug because repacking happens often: any time an image is added or removed.

 It was a one line change.